-MURI: Any activity asking unreasonable stress or effort from personnel, material or equipment.
-In short: OVERBURDEN
+MURI is any activity asking unreasonable stress or effort from personnel, material or equipment.

 For people, Muri means: a too heavy mental- or physical burden.
 For machinery Muri means: expecting a machine to do more than it is capable of- or has been designed to do.

 Usually the three of them can not be seen separate.
 When a process is not balanced (mura), this leads to an overburden on equipment, facilities and people (muri) which will cause all kinds of non value adding activities (Waiting is also an activity!!) thus leads to muda.

 To eliminate MURA and MURI larger parts of the system need to be looked upon.
 Besides a process or process step or operation, look at an entire Value Stream.
 Makigami, VSM or ‘Process Kaizen’ eliminates MUDA.